albins/albins.github.io/_posts/2016-10-16-shipping-out-one-month-later.md

 which is apparently the standard way of doing it.
 Going for a swim?
 Well, certain types of swimming trunks are forbidden but there is no standardised vocabulary for describing swimming trunks so you just have to figure out which ones are ok through trial and error.
-Also, everybody showers in their bathing suits, but gender-separated.
-There is no discernible structure or scheme to the organisation of the pools, from what I have been able to tell.
-You just do your best not to collide with anyone, which is easier said than done, as people enter and exit the pool all the time, turn suddenly and change swim-styles without warning.
+But at least they gave me the rebate for residents after I dutifully showed my phone bill at the reception (the _de facto_ standard proof of residence).
+I may also have slammed my swimwear at the desk and asked "CECI SONT INTERDITS?!".

 ## How's Work?